dylanpwong/deception/README.md

 the library Socket.io in order to utilize websockets to be able to update all players' screens simultaneously.

 ## Installation
-To run both the frontend and backend servers with one command, run npm run dev Otherwise, use npm run server in the top-level folder and then navigate into the frontend folder of the project and run npm start
+To run both the frontend and backend servers with one command, run npm run dev.

+Otherwise, use npm run server in the top-level folder and then navigate into the frontend folder of the project and run npm start